snowplow/documentation/docs/reusable/media/_index.md

 `}
 </CodeBlock>)}</>

+<>{(props.tracker == 'android-kotlin') && (<CodeBlock language="kotlin">
+{`val player = MediaPlayerEntity(
+    currentTime = 0.0, // The current playback time
+    duration = 150.0, // A double-precision floating-point value indicating the duration of the media in seconds ended = false, // If playback of the media has ended livestream = false, // If the media is live label = "Sample video", // A human-readable title for the media loop = false, // If the video should restart after ending mediaType = MediaType.Video, // Type of media content muted = false, // If the media element is muted paused = true, // If the media element is paused pictureInPicture = false, // If the media is in picture-in-picture mode playbackRate = 1.0, // Playback rate (1 is normal) quality = "1080p", // The quality level of the playback volume = 100 // Volume level
+)`}
+</CodeBlock>)}</>

+<>{(props.tracker == 'android-java') && (<CodeBlock language="java">
+{`MediaPlayerEntity player = new MediaPlayerEntity();
+player.setCurrentTime(0.0); // The current playback time
+player.setDuration(150.0); // A double-precision floating-point value indicating the duration of the media in seconds player.setEnded(false); // If playback of the media has ended player.setLivestream(false); // If the media is live player.setLabel("Sample video"); // A human-readable title for the media player.setLoop(false); // If the video should restart after ending player.setMediaType(MediaType.Video); // Type of media content player.setMuted(false); // If the media element is muted player.setPaused(true); // If the media element is paused player.setPictureInPicture(false); // If the media is in picture-in-picture mode player.setPlaybackRate(1.0); // Playback rate (1 is normal) player.setQuality("1080p"); // The quality level of the playback player.setVolume(100); // Volume level`}
+</CodeBlock>)}</>

 #### Media ping events

 Media ping events (not to be confused with page ping events, see below) are events sent in a regular interval while media tracking is active.